Five Student Loan Steps for 2021 Graduates to Consider NOW

 Grace Period… or Question Mark?
-If you graduated from school with federal student loan debt in the COVID-19 era, student loan repayment is not something expected of you in 2020.
-Per the President’s recent Executive Order, payments and accruing interest are halted through the year’s end.
+If you’re graduating school this spring, and you have federal student loan debt in the COVID-19 era, student loan repayment is not something expected of you until October.
+Per the President’s recent Executive Order, payments and accruing interest are halted through September 30th.

 This stimulus benefit, on its surface, is both generous and easily administered.
 But I’m here to suggest that many graduates can increase their savings opportunity by considering the following 5 steps: